GeekyAnts/vue-native-website/src/docs/index.md

 You may have noticed that Vue Native components are very similar to [**React Native Components**](https://facebook.github.io/react-native/docs/getting-started.html).
 You can use All React Native Component, by making use of the `kebab case (hyphen-delimited)` equivalent components.
 This is because Vue Native is a wrapper around the React Native APIs.

-## Vue Native Router

-To let users handle the routing same way as in vuejs, We've provided a vuejs plugin [Vue Native Router](https://github.com/GeekyAnts/vue-native-router).
-It's based on [React Navigation](https://reactnavigation.org/)
-Here's the sample app where we have used the plugin [KitchenSink](https://github.com/GeekyAnts/KitchenSink-Vue-Native)

 ## Ready for More?